Hewlett Packard CEO Whitman joins Sacramento Republic’s bid for Major League Soccer berth

 Republic FC’s ownership group includes owners of the Sacramento Kings and Jed York, CEO of the San Francisco 49ers.
 Whitman’s addition adds another deep pocket to the group.

-The founder of pioneering online auction house eBay, Whitman jumped into California politics in 2010.
+The former CEO of pioneering online auction house eBay, Whitman jumped into California politics in 2010.
 After winning the Republican nomination for governor, she lost badly to Jerry Brown despite spending $144 million of her own money.
 Her wealth became an albatross and she was dubbed “Queen Meg”' by critics.

 A year later, she became chief executive of Hewlett-Packard, the legendary Silicon Valley company that had fallen on hard times.
 In 2015 she split the company in two pieces.
 She retained leadership of what is now called Hewlett Packard Enterprise, a $50 billion-a-year company, and has engineered something of a turnaround.
 Although revenue fell last year, profits improved.